Isai: Development

 After the release of Anbe Aaruyire (2005), S. J. Suryah was to direct a film titled Isai, which failed to progress.
 In November 2011, Suryah announced that he would revive Isai and would produce, direct and compose music for the film, having completed writing the new script.
 Describing it as a musical thriller, was supposed to be made as a bilingual in Tamil and Telugu languages but was ultimately made in Tamil only.
 Describing the synopsis in August 2012, Suryah stated that it is about the rivalry between two films music composers—a leading veteran composer in the industry being replaced by his younger competitor, leading to the former becoming jealous; he further added "the situations in the film are what we come across in every field.
 We often find someone reigning supreme in one industry only to be eventually replaced by another.
 Isai deals with the emotional turmoil and the jealousy one who is pushed from a position of confidence experiences."
-Initially the film was produced by Victor Raj Pandian under the ASA Productions banner which was credited in the first look posters. but the company opted out due to financial problems and the project eventually took over by S. Subbiah of SS Productions.
+Initially the film was produced by Victor Raj Pandian under the ASA Productions banner which was credited in the first look posters.
+But the company opted out and the project was eventually taken over by S. Subbiah of SS Productions.

-Casting and filming
+Casting

-Suryah took three months for auditioning the female lead and had selected 124 newcomers all over India, before selecting Oriya-based actress Sulagna Panigrahi in her Tamil film debut.
-She was credited as Savithri in the film, an homage to the actress Savitri.
-The film was launched on 25 May 2012 at Chennai with principal photography being commenced the same day.
-Prakash Raj, Ganja Karuppu and M. S. Bhaskar were cast in supporting roles, with their involvement were confirmed by the producers on the film's launch.
-Suryah also planned to cast four veteran directors, with one of them being K. Viswanath, having shot his portions but did not feature in the final edit.
-Later, Vishnuvardhan was signed to play one of the four directors due to the film industry setting, and discussions initiated with Venkat Prabhu, S. Shankar and N. Lingusamy for cameo appearances.
-However, the roles were later done by AR Murugadoss and Raju Sundaram.
+Suryah took three months for finalising the female lead and 124 girls from all over India auditioned, before Oriya-based actress Sulagna Panigrahi in her Tamil debut.
+She was credited as Savithri.
+Prakash Raj initially agreed to play the antagonist but opted out of the cast in January 2013 due to scheduling conflicts.
+Later, that June, Sathyaraj was confirmed to replace Prakash Raj.
+Sharad KRG, former head of marketing in AGS Cinemas, played the role of Suryah's business manager.
+He described his role as a "direct contrast" to his earlier role in Maattrraan (2012).
+Gibran Osman plays the role of an illusionist.
+He said, "I took on this role so I could learn a lot from Suryah".

+Suryah also planned to cast four veteran directors in cameo appearances, with one of them being K. Viswanath.
+Though Viswanath filmed scenes, they did not make the final cut.
+Later, Vishnuvardhan, A. R. Murugadoss and Raju Sundaram filmed scenes as the only three directors.